aws-solutions/edit-in-the-cloud-on-aws/README.md

 Teradici client software can also be obtained from the same site.

 Teradici CAS installations require a subscription which can be obtained from Teradici.
-Please see the AWS Edit in the Cloud Implementation Guide (https://docs.aws.amazon.com/solutions/latest/aws-edit-in-the-cloud/welcome.html) for details on obtaining and applying a license for this sofware after the solution is deployed.
+Please see the Edit in the Cloud on AWS Implementation Guide (https://docs.aws.amazon.com/solutions/latest/aws-edit-in-the-cloud/welcome.html) for details on obtaining and applying a license for this sofware after the solution is deployed.

 ## NICE DCV Installation Notes